wp-plugins/dynamic-content-gallery-plugin/README.txt

 * Select None if you don't want to display a Slide Pane Description.
 (Post/Page title will still display with this option)

 *Note for WP Multisite users*: Use the Media Uploader (accessed via the Add Media button in Dashboard > Posts > Edit) to upload your images and to find the full URL to be used in the Write Post/Page screen DCG Metabox Image URL field.
 See the Settings page for further information on how to do this.
 This tip is good for WordPress too - especially if using the FULL URL option in your [Image file management](http://www.studiograsshopper.ch/dynamic-content-gallery/documentation/#faq_32) Settings.
 An even better tip for Multisite setups is to use the Auto Image Management option to automatically pull in post attachments.

-== Configuration and set-up ==

-Comprehensive information on installing, configuring and using the plugin can be found at http://www.studiograsshopper.ch/dynamic-content-gallery/